 Sexual abuse is often perpetrated by people who are known and trusted by the child - e.g., relatives, family friends, neighbours, babysitters, people working with the child in school, faith settings, clubs or activities.
 Children can also be subject to child sexual exploitation.

 Sexual exploitation is seen as a separate category of sexual abuse.
-Indicators of CSE can be found in the schools safeguarding policy [or ...]

 Characteristics of child sexual abuse: